-net of long-term inflation assumption of 2.5%
+^{} net of long-term inflation assumption of 2.5%

-For the year ended September 30, 2023, the annual money-weighted rate of return on the pension plan investments was 13.22% as calculated by the Plan's investment monitor and advisor.
+For the year ended September 30, 2023, the annual money-weighted rate of return on the pension plan investments was 12.69%.
 The money-weighted rate of return expresses investment performance, net of plan investment expenses, as adjusted for the changing amounts actually invested on a monthly basis.